ChatImproVR/Kobble/README.md

 # Kobble
 A schema format for Serde.
 Kobble abuses serde's reflection to allow you to transmit your data type and it's serialized representation seperately.
-Kobble provides `DynamicValue`, a generic instatiation of an arbtrary data type.
+Kobble provides `DynamicValue`, a generic instatiation of an arbitrary data type.

 Here's a round trip test which demonstrates what kobble is capable of:
 ```rust